TensorsInRain/TensorsInRain.github.io/TextbookSummaries/Taylor1.md

 ### Space

 * Every point P in three-dimensional space can be described with a position vector **r** given some origin O.  The position vector specifies the distance and direction P is from O.

+* One of the most common ways to represent a three-dimension vector in space: